QG from SymQRG: AdS$_3$/CFT$_2$ Correspondence as Topological Symmetry-Preserving Quantum RG Flow: Tensor network state sum representation of 2D CFT path integrals

 \section{Tensor network state sum representation of 2D CFT path integrals}

 In this appendix, we review in great detail the tensor network state sum representation of 2D CFT path integrals\cite{Chen:2022wvy, Cheng:2023kxh, Hung:2024gma, Chen:2024unp}.

 Instead of employing the more conventional decomposition of the CFT path integral on 2D manifolds into closed pairs of pants in the closed channels defined on circles, we decompose the path integral into small triangular regions and define Hilbert spaces along the lines connecting their endpoints.
 For example, the distinction between these approaches in computing the genus-two partition function is illustrated in Fig.~\ref{cutting}.
-The tiny blue holes have radius $R$\footnote{In \cite{Chen:2024unp}, we mostly used the symbol $\epsilon$ to parameterise the size of the holes.
-As explained in the footnote 6 of that paper, when the length of the lattice site is $\Lambda$, then $\frac{\pi}{\epsilon}=\ln (\frac{\Lambda}{R})$.}, and they are introduced in \cite{Chen:2022wvy, Cheng:2023kxh, Hung:2024gma, Chen:2024unp} for regularization purposes, which are taken to zero at the end of the computation to recover the original CFT.
-However, in this paper, we demonstrate that these holes serve a more significant role: By allowing $R$ to vary, they introduce a continuous family of topological symmetry-preserving deformations away from the original CFT.
-These deformations are analogous to the $T\bar{T}$ deformations discussed in Sec.~\ref{TTbar}, and similarly arise from gluing 3D gravitational path integrals -represented here by quantum $6j$ symbols - onto the 2D theories.
+The tiny blue holes have radius $R$\footnote{In \cite{Chen:2024unp}, we mostly used the symbol $\epsilon$ to parameterize the size of the holes.
+As explained in footnote 6 of that paper, when the length of the lattice site is $\Lambda$, then $\frac{\pi}{\epsilon}=\ln (\frac{\Lambda}{R})$.}, introduced in \cite{Chen:2022wvy, Cheng:2023kxh, Hung:2024gma, Chen:2024unp} for regularization purposes.
+As discussed in Sec.~\ref{SymQRGTN}, taking $R \to 0$ recovers the original CFT, while allowing $R$ to vary yields a continuous family of topological symmetry-preserving, $T\bar{T}$-like deformations, obtained by gluing 3D gravitational path integrals (quantum $6j$ symbols) onto the 2D theories.

-For the computation of the total CFT partition $\mathcal{Z}_{\text{CFT}}$ function, the basic building block is the CFT path integral on the chipped triangles, as shown in Fig.~\ref{tiling}\footnote{We will focus on a 2D CFT defined on a flat background $\delta_{ij}$ for simplicity.
+For the computation of the total CFT partition function $\mathcal{Z}_{\text{CFT}}$, the basic building block is the CFT path integral on the chipped triangles, as shown in Fig.~\ref{tiling}\footnote{We will focus on a 2D CFT defined on a flat background $\delta_{ij}$ for simplicity.
 However, the formalism can be easily generalized to general fixed curved backgrounds $h_{ij}$.
 For many 2D manifolds that do not admit a global flat metric, such a generalization must be applied.}.
 These represent open pairs of pants, in contrast to the more conventional closed pairs of pants commonly found in the CFT literature.
 The Hilbert spaces in the computation are associated with the edges of the triangles, which are lines between the two endpoints where boundary conditions must be specified.

 We first impose and fix some conformal boundary conditions, labeled by $\sigma_i$, as illustrated in Fig.~\ref{UHP}.
 Once the boundary conditions are fixed, we insert a complete basis of states on the lines, compatible with the boundary conditions at the two endpoints.
 Through the state-operator correspondence in the open channel, these states correspond to boundary condition-changing operators such as $\Phi_{\alpha_1,I_1}^{\sigma_1 \sigma_2}$.
 These operators are classified by their primary label $\alpha_i$ and descendant label $I_i$ under a single copy of the Virasoro algebra.
 The value of the open pairs of pants involving descendant fields is entirely determined by the Virasoro symmetry from those involving only primary fields.
 Therefore, we will focus solely on those associated with the primary fields in the following.